 - Apply a sufficient amount of rubbing alcohol to a clean, dry cloth and begin wiping down the cleaned leather’s surface.

-- You should be as gently as possible because pushing too hard on the leather with the alcohol soaked towel will remove the polish or dyes.
+- You should be as gentle as possible because pushing too hard on the leather with the alcohol-soaked towel will remove the polish or dyes.

 - You can also spritz the alcohol so that you don’t risk destroying the leather finish by wiping it down too much.

 - Using alcohol at this point will help to destroy the oils that transport the poison ivy irritants.